Parallel breadth-first search: 1-D partitioning

 Combined with multi-threading, the following pseudo code of 1D distributed memory BFS also specifies thread stack and thread barrier, which comes from the paper.

-With multi-threading, local vertices in the frontier FS can be divided and assigned to different threads inside of one processor, which further parallel the BFS traversal.
-However, different from the methods above, we need more data structure for each individual threads.
+With multi-threading, local vertices in the frontier FS can be divided and assigned to different threads inside of one processor, which further parallelizes the BFS traversal.
+In contrast with the methods above, we need more data structures for each individual thread.
 For instance, the thread stack, which is prepared for saving the neighbor vertices from the vertices of this thread.
 Each thread has p-1 local storage, where p is the number of processors.
 Because each thread must separate the messages for all other processors.
-For example, they will put their neighbor vertices in their j-th stack to form the message send to j processor, if j processor is the owner of those vertices.
+For example, they will put their neighbor vertices in their j-th stack to form the message to send to j processor, if j processor is the owner of those vertices.
 Moreover, Thread barrier is also necessary for synchronization.
 As a result, although distributed memory with multi-threading might benefit from refinement of parallelization, it also introduces extra synchronization cost for threads.

 The main steps of BFS traversal in the following algorithm are: